 Everything should be unique.
 The space-time continuum moves forward and does not evaluate past failures, previous motivations or work.

 My struggle with identity began as a young woman.
-I felt completely transparent and to make matters worse, my mom would try to help me by uncovering up my supposed weaknesses – piano, French, public speaking, pretty much everything.
+I felt completely transparent and to make matters worse, my mom would try to help me by uncovering my supposed weaknesses – piano, French, public speaking, pretty much everything.
 I just wasn’t at the receiving end.
 I did not know how to define it or how to get there with her help or by myself.
-By the time it would have mattered (from high school to university) my mom did not have the energy or input abilities to output my success on top of everything.
+So, where did this laziness come from?
+Was it genetic?
+By the time it would have mattered (from high school to university) my mom did not have the energy or input abilities to output my success on top of everything she was dealing with (likely mental health issues and more severe complexities).
 She struggled with many things, and so I struggled with the same.
+So is that it?
+I was lazy to take care of my mom?
 Growing up was about resisting and playing, if safe.

 We both lived in fear.